Cirrus SR22 (N705CD) Engine Power Loss Near Lexington, SC — Forced Landing Attempt (Feb. 6, 2026)

 Operational and Regulatory Issues

-Several operational factors in the preliminary report are relevant to the investigation, including cold weather preflight conditions, fuel planning and fueling decisions at CAE, the emergency diversion to a nearby private airport, and the final approach maneuvering with a windmilling propeller consistent with no engine power. :contentReference[oaicite:13]{index=13} :contentReference[oaicite:14]{index=14}
+Several operational factors in the preliminary report are relevant to the investigation, including cold weather preflight conditions, the decision not to obtain fuel services at CAE before departure, the emergency diversion to a nearby private airport, and the final approach maneuvering with a windmilling propeller consistent with no engine power.

-In similar events, investigators typically evaluate whether the selected diversion profile preserved altitude and airspeed margins, how turning maneuvers affected energy state close to the runway environment, and whether any aircraft-system or engine anomalies identified on examination could explain the reported loss of engine power. :contentReference[oaicite:15]{index=15}
+In similar events, investigators typically evaluate whether the selected diversion profile preserved altitude and airspeed margins, how turning maneuvers affected energy state close to the runway environment, whether available landing or CAPS deployment options remained viable during the sequence, and whether any aircraft-system or engine anomalies identified on examination could explain the reported loss of engine power.

 Aviation Accident Litigation

 Fatal accidents following reported engine power loss can involve complex technical and regulatory questions, including engine and fuel system performance, maintenance and inspection practices, operational decision-making during the diversion and approach, and the use (or non-use) of safety systems.
-A general overview of how these matters are evaluated is provided in our discussion of aviation accident litigation.
+In a fatal private-aircraft event like this, those issues may arise in private aircraft accident litigation.

 Examples of aviation accident matters involving technical causation and multi-party liability questions are summarized on our Representative Aviation Matters page.